InnaTarasyan/LaravelCorporateSite/readme.md

-# Full Functional Corporative Site
+# Full Functional Corporate Site

 ## Prerequisits
 Ensure you have PHP version 7.1.*